Our team are passionate about helping find treatments for CASK gene mutations

-We are a 100% volunteer led organisation which works closely with our partners Angelina CASK Neurological Research Foundation and Association Enfants CASK France.
-Our mission is to create the best possible outcomes for people with CASK gene related disorders.
-Our motto is Accelerate, Fund, Facilitate, meaning that, along with creating research grants, we are also focused on helping research happen faster, efficiently and easier.
+We are a 100% volunteer led organisation which works closely with our CASK Coalition partners and scientific advisory board.
+Our mission is to create the best possible outcomes for people with CASK disorders.
+Our motto is Accelerate, Fund, Facilitate.
+This means that, along with creating research grants, we are also focused on helping research happen faster, efficiently and more easily.

 Emily is a civil servant and a mother of two.
 Her daughter, Ailla, was diagnosed with a CASK gene mutation in 2019 when she was three years old.